 As it turns out, my son Greg and wife Camille have offered to loan us winter clothing while in Minnesota.
 If necessary, we’ll also buy a few items, such as warm jackets, sweatshirts, and sweaters, leaving them behind when we depart.

 |The dry woodpile from which Tom collected wood.
 The kindling is to the left of the woodpile.
 The owners encouraged us to use all we wanted.
 We’re using the wood-burning stove/fireplace to heat the house.|

-While I was reviewing our various credit card balances online which we generally pay off in full on the first of each month Tom suggested we use accumulated rewards points on our cards toward any balances we may be paying off in a few days.
-We hadn’t done this in awhile.
+While I was reviewing our various credit card balances online, which we generally pay off in full on the first of each month, Tom suggested we use accumulated rewards points on our cards toward any credits we may be paying off in a few days.
+We hadn’t done this in a while.

 |With all the vegetation and rain, it’s not unusual to see moss growing on the trees.|

-The sun was shining when we awoke this morning but by the time we had our coffee, it was raining again.
+The sun was shining when we awoke this morning, but it was raining again when we had our coffee.
 We’re looking forward to getting out.
-Most sightseeing venues near Devon require a drive of one or two hours on the narrow winding roads which we aren’t willing to tackle in this rainy windy weather.
+Most sightseeing venues near Devon require a drive of one or two hours on the narrow winding roads, which we aren’t willing to tackle in this rainy, windy weather.

 We’ll continue to wait patiently for a sunny day or at least a day without too much rain.
 In the interim, we’re enjoying the cozy fire in the woodstove while continuing our research.

 May your day be sunny and bright!